 Terms & Conditions

 Subject to availability.
 Rate shown is per person and based on two people dining on our five-course tasting menu, with a glass of bubbly in our main restaurant (excluding additional beverages) and staying in a Classic double or twin room, including breakfast the following morning.
-This offer is only available on Sunday 3rd & 10th June.
+This offer is only available on a Sunday.